 • Competence must outweigh birth in leadership selection.
 Genghis Khan’s meritocracy produced a level of military talent that hereditary systems could rarely match.

 • Discipline is a force multiplier.
-A well-disciplined army using a standardized command structure can defeat larger, less organized forces.
+A well-disciplined army using a standardized command structure can defeat larger, less organized forces, as demonstrated at the Battle of Yehuling (1211) against the Jin dynasty.

 Conclusion

 Genghis Khan’s impact on the development of the Asian military command structure was profound and enduring.
 By replacing tribal loyalties with a rational, decimal-based organization, promoting officers on merit, enforcing iron discipline, and creating a rapid communication network, he built an army that could conquer and govern the largest contiguous empire in history.
-The successor states and empires that followed—Yuan, Ming, Qing, Timurid, Mughal, and Russian—all incorporated elements of his system.
+The successor states and empires that followed—Yuan, Ming, Qing, Timurid, Mughal, Russian, and Central Asian khanates—all incorporated elements of his system.
 Eight centuries later, the principles of flexibility, meritocracy, and decentralized command remain central to military doctrine worldwide.
 Genghis Khan did not just conquer Asia; he taught Asia how to wage war effectively and permanently altered the command structures of its greatest armies.
+To explore the broader historical context, readers may consult History.com’s overview of Genghis Khan and Oxford Bibliographies on Mongol military history.